 Don’t be surprised to know that the household and cleaning products which we use in our day to day life, both in our homes as well as in industries, contains a number of toxic chemicals which can cause serious health hazards.
+Safe cleaning supplies is an area that is seriously underemphasized in the health space.
 Out of 2500 household and cleaning surveyed by Environmental Working Group, U.S.A., more than 50% of the products contain compounds which pose serious health risks to the consumer.
 On the basis of some major health risks, these toxins can be termed as allergens (chemicals which induce allergic reactions like Asthma- allergic reaction in the respiratory tract or Urticaria- a skin allergy), carcinogens( chemicals which tend to induce Cancer), endocrine disruptors (which mimics or inhibits endocrine hormones and cause various diseases), reproductive toxins (which affects human reproductive system) or developmental toxins (which affects the growth or development of a person).
 Some of the major toxins found in the cleaning supplies are discussed below.

 Formaldehyde, also known as formalin, is less often added directly to the cleaning products as a preservative.
 But, manufacturers frequently add preservatives like bronopol (also known as 2-bromo-2-nitropropane-1, 3-diol) which release formaldehyde later.